-“Support and dialogue with parents for Waldorf Education at Michael Hall School”
+“Support and dialogue with parents for enriching their journey with Waldorf Education at Michael Hall School”

 “Michael Hall Parents” is an open group that supports and engages in dialogue with all parents on how to participate with Waldorf education for their children and themselves at Michael Hall.
 In order to achieve this, parents work to support each other, are in study of Waldorf Education, and are in dialogue with teachers and the Senior Leadership Team.
 With parents working together we can foster the best conditions for learning in a Waldorf community.

 This current intention has evolved from many iterations before it, and most recently from the Parents Working Group.
 Through the previous efforts, Round Table meetings, the Open Space sessions, and the Canteen sessions during lockdown, it has become clear that without greater parent participation and understanding of the education, the teachers cannot be fully supported in their work.
 This new state will also establish a clearer role for parents with the Senior Leadership Team, and there will be a regular meetings to share insights, learning and maintain dialogue — this is known as the Parents’ voice with OFSTED.

 The autumn of 2020 will see the start of this evolved group, we have set out some of the principles in which we seek to operate:

 - Open to all, whether you participate a little, a lot or just in spirit; with a more regular group to keep the candle lit from week to week